rjoydip-zz/fastimo/README.md

 ```

 ```
-$ fastlib
+$ fastimo
-Welcome to fastlib
+Welcome to fastimo
 ```

 ## Benchmark